 Now that we’ve covered the neural pathways of the spinal cord, it’s time to take a look at the connections located in the second component of the CNS, the brain.
-There are many individual pathways within the brain but for the scope of this article we’ll look at the two main ones, called the limbic system and basal ganglia.
+There are many individual pathways within the brain but for the scope of this article, we’ll look at the two main ones; the limbic system and basal ganglia.
 Let’s examine them very briefly.

-As the name suggests, the limbic system is located at the margin or border between the cerebral cortex and the hypothalamus.
-It is involved in emotions and behaviours, for instance, hunger, satiety, sexual arousal and even memory.
+The limbic system is located at the margin between the cerebral cortex and the hypothalamus.
+It is involved in emotions and behaviors, for instance, hunger, satiety, sexual arousal and even memory.
 As the limbic system is located at the interface between the cortex and subcortex, its anatomical components are derived from both areas:

 In order for the limbic system to perform its function, it must behave as a unit.
-Therefore, all of the above components must constantly communicate with one another, an ability facilitated by the following neural pathways: alveus, fimbria, fornix, mammillothalamic tract and stria terminalis.
+Therefore, all of the above components must continuously communicate with one another, an ability facilitated by the following neural structures: alveus, fimbria, fornix, mammillothalamic tract and stria terminalis.

 The basal ganglia or basal nuclei refers to a collection of grey matter masses situated deep in the white matter of the cerebral hemispheres.
-There are four main nuclei in total: caudate nucleus, lentiform nucleus (putamen and globus pallidus), amygdaloid nucleus (amygdala), and claustrum.
-The lentiform and caudate nucleus can be grouped together in a structure known as the corpus striatum.
+There are four main nuclei in total: striatum, globus pallidus, subthalamic nucleus and substantia nigra.

-In order to carry out their functions, the basal ganglia are interconnected by several pathways.
+To carry out their functions, the basal nuclei are connected by several pathways.
 Inputs are received by the caudate nucleus and the putamen from the cerebral cortex, thalamus, subthalamus and substantia nigra of the brainstem.
 These nuclei pass the information via direct and indirect pathways to the globus pallidus, which represents the main output nucleus.
 The globus pallidus integrates the signals and sends them back to the cortex via the thalamus and other structures, according to the direct or indirect pathways.
 Therefore, the basal ganglia essentially form a regulatory loop that modulates voluntary and involuntary movements.